 MAM 776.
 Discernment of Spirits: Theory and Practice.
 3 credits.
+Study of the tradition of discernment in the Church with special empl

 Study of the tradition of discernment in the Church with special emphasis on the rules for discernment of spirits in the Spiritual Exercises and the application of these to Christian life and practice.